Eating disorder care that works, built by people who’ve been there.

 We started Arise because we've been there, too.

-With input and support from an incredible group of care and community advisors, they started Arise to change the conversation around eating disorders — and bring people a new kind of care that puts them at the center.
+Partnered with leading eating disorder expert and psychiatrist Dr. Erikka Taylor, MD, MPH, with input and support from an incredible group of care advisors, they started Arise to change the conversation around eating disorders — and bring people a new kind of care that puts them at the center.

 OUR APPROACH